spkelle2/Equipment_Routing_Docs/reporting.rst

-At this point, all of the above information is compiled into a single report corresponding to the given variation of a region, and can be used to calculate the cost of this variation's delivery system.
-There are two things I'd like to point out at this time about making the calculation on total cost.
-The graphs above and in the report give no recommendation on how many assets to buy, as it was preferred by the construction company to interpret themselves.
-There is also no unit cost listed for any of the assets as the company asked that the finances of their potential investments be kept private.
-However, the report that the code saves at the end can be used for figuring out how many of each asset is necessary for a delivery system and, with one's own financial assumptions, an estimation on cost can be made.
+At this point, all of the above information is compiled into a single report corresponding to the given variation of a region, and can be used to calculate the cost of this variation's delivery system subject to the time window used.

-Providing that there exists at least one variation in each region that costs less than the current process of transporting equipment sets, it would be advised that the construction company change their equipment transportation method to the internal delivery system.
+For an example of what a complete report looks like, I invite you to download :download:`topeka_base_report.pdf <topeka_base_report.pdf>` (available for download at https://github.com/spkelle2/Equipment_Routing if you're reading from a pdf).
+Finding the minimum cost of all variations and time windows tested for a given geographical region reveal to us the estimated cost of investment for the internal delivery system.
+In the case of the construction company, comparing these minimum costs to the current cost of operation in each of their geographical regions was used to determine if the internal delivery system was desirable.

+In summary, the results of all the code and models are accurate estimates of the investments an organization would need to support a single, large commodity delivery network.
+These investments can be clearly interpreted by means of the graphs compiled in the output report.
 With a full means now of understanding how a decision can be made, I invite you to look at my closing remarks on the project.

 Continue to :ref:`conclusion`